What is Income Support

-- Proof of how much rent, rates, mortgage interest, service charges or board and lodging charges you pay
+- Proof of how much rent, rates, mortgage interest, service charges or lodging charges you have to pay

 Changes in your circumstances

-Your benefit will be worked out from the information you give us.
-If any of this information changes, you must tell the Income Support Team before collecting any further payments.
-If you think there is something we might need to know, but are unsure, tell us anyway.
+We’ll work out how much income support you’re entitled to from the information you give us.
+If any of this information changes you must tell the Income Support Team straightaway, before collecting any further payments.
+If you think there is something you may need to tell us about but aren’t sure, tell us anyway.

 - Vouchers to help with the cost of glasses